Creating a Healthier Future One Student at a Time

-In addition to coursework in biology, chemistry, and biochemistry, BIMS undergraduate students can take courses from all five academic departments in the college.
-The core courses are Biomedical Anatomy, Biomedical Microbiology, Biomedical Physiology, and Biomedical Genetics.
-Students may take advanced electives in mechanisms of disease, epidemiology and public health, neuroscience, reproductive biology, toxicology, genomics, and related biomedical fields.
+In addition to foundational coursework in biology, chemistry, and biochemistry, undergraduates can take Biomedical Anatomy, Biomedical Microbiology, Biomedical Physiology, and Biomedical Genetics, as well as advanced electives in mechanisms of disease, epidemiology and public health, neuroscience, reproductive biology, toxicology, and genomics.

 Helping Students Pursue their Dream

-BIMS majors are a diverse group of high-achieving students, about 70% of whom were in the top 10% of their high school classes and almost 28% of whom are first generation college attendees.
+The BIMS program comprises a diverse group of high-achieving students, about 60% of whom were in the top 10% of their high school classes, more than half of whom are from historically underrepresented and excluded groups, and more than 24% of whom are first-generation college attendees.